Ford at last gets a properly competitive citycar contender in the form of this five-door KA+. Jonathan Crouch drives it.

 One of the reasons why Ford hasn't done better in the market's smallest segment is down to the fact that it can't offer buyers in this sector a five-door bodystyle.
 All the strongest sellers in this class - cars like Hyundai's i10, Vauxhall's Viva and Kia's Picanto - sell mostly in five-door form.
 With the arrival of the KA+, Ford now at last has a strong contender to go up against rivals like these.
 Let's check it out.

-We haven't yet had a chance to try this KA+ on the road but it sounds like the driving dynamics will certainly be competitive.
 Under the bonnet, all Ford KA+ models get a 1.2-litre petrol engine available with a choice of 70PS and 85PS power outputs.
-This Duratec unit is derived from the same family as the 1.25-litre engine in the Fiesta, and features twin-independent variable camshaft timing technology to enhance performance and fuel efficiency and reduce emissions.
+This Duratec unit is derived from the same family as the 1.25-litre engine in the old Fiesta, and features twin-independent variable camshaft timing technology to enhance performance and fuel efficiency and reduce emissions.

 Design and Build